Kilippattu (film)

 Kilippattu is a 1987 Indian Malayalam film, directed by Raghavan.
 The film stars Adoor Bhasi, Nedumudi Venu, Menaka and Sukumaran in the lead roles.
 The film has musical score by M. B. Sreenivasan.

-Actor Jishnu Raghavan first appeared in this movie as a child artist.
+It also marked the screen debut of Raghavan's son Jishnu Raghavan, who appeared as a child artist.

-Notably, this film also marked the milestone of Menaka's 100th Malayalam film as a heroine who later quit acting immediately after marriage (of that same year).
+The film also marked Menaka's 100th Malayalam film as a lead actress.
+Following her marriage, to producer G. Suresh Kumar later that year, she retired from acting.